the "About" page - This is about things

 Don't you know there already are sites doing what you do ?

 I started taking notes (for my own usage) LONG BEFORE these sites emerged.
 My point is not to compete with them : no ads here, so 10 or 10000 visitors a day is no big deal (even 0 is fine, except for my ego — but fine though ).
-I just want to give back some experience to the FOSS community, I want to do it my way, and also learn new things and enjoy the journey.
+I just want to give back some experience to the FOSS community, and I want to do it my way : learning new things and enjoying the journey.

 Putting this online is also very convenient to have my notes "always available" whe(r|n)ever I need them.
 And I can refer friends or colleagues to some point I wrote about when they ask for help.

 I see people copy-pasting lines of Bash, using scripts straight from GitHub or adding directives to configuration files without REALLY knowing what they're doing.
 Good for them (they're fast!) but this is not the way I work : I want to understand what I'm doing and be confident about the result of commands, the effect of configuration directives.
-Which is why examples are so valuable to me : they are stepping stones on the long road to become a Jedi .
+Which is why examples are so valuable to me : they are stepping stones on the long road to become an expert.

 Here are some "competitors" I'm aware of that may be of some interest :